-Even though AQ-F205 is a member of the modular and scalable AQ-200 series, it does not have optional modules.
-This means that the construction and content of the device's hardware are fixed.
-The device includes the CPU module (which consists of the CPU, a number of inputs and outputs, and the power supply) as well as one current measurement module, one voltage measurement module, a digital input module (DI8), and digital output module (DO5).
+AQ-X213 is a member of the modular and scalable AQ-200 series, and it includes three (3) configurable and modular add-on card slots.
+As a standard configuration the device includes the CPU module (which consists of the CPU, a number of inputs and outputs, and the power supply) as well as one separate current measurement module and one module that combines three voltage measurement channels and four digital input channels.